- Reporting a Fire

 - Never prop open hallway doors.
 Many have automatic closing devices designed to prevent the spread of fire.

 - Many items, such as halogen lamps and light-gauge extension cords, are prohibited from residence halls.
-Refer to "Fire Safety" in the Policy section of the Residence Life Handbook.
+Refer to "Fire Safety" Chapter 4 of the "Guide to Living on Campus".

 - Never store bicycles or other items in hallways or stairwells.